-But any red on the label means the food is high in fat, saturated fat, salt or sugars, and these are the foods we should cut down on.
+But any red on the label means the food is high in fat, saturated fat, salt or sugars, and you should limit your intake of these foods and drinks.

 Try to eat these foods less often and in small amounts.

-Most pre-packed food products also have a list of ingredients on the packaging or an attached label.
+Pre-packed food products must have a list of ingredients with allergens highlighted on the packaging or an attached label.

 The ingredients list can also help you work out how healthy the product is.

-Ingredients are listed in order of weight, so the main ingredients in the packaged food always come first.
+Ingredients must be listed in descending order of weight, so the main ingredients in the packaged food always come first.

-That means that if the first few ingredients are high-fat ingredients, such as cream, butter or oil, then the food in question is a high-fat food.
+That means that if the first few ingredients are high-fat ingredients, such as cream, butter or oil, then the food in question is likely to be a high-fat food.